Skip to main content

 First, building up local vaccine production can contribute to the development of a high-value biotech sector in Africa, with positive knock-on effects for economic growth, workforce development, and knowledge transfer.
 Currently, vaccine demand in Africa is about $1.3 billion, and it could expand to as much as $5.6 billion by 2040.
 If progressively more of this demand is met by African suppliers or suppliers operating (and employing) in Africa, the benefits to local economies could be significant.

 As the COVID-19 pandemic also taught us, health security for just one country, or just a handful of countries, is an illusion.
 Diseases don’t know borders, so to keep the world safe, we must expand access to vaccines to all people, in all countries.
-A more equitable, more sustainable, more resilient vaccine market is not the silver bullet, but it represents a huge step in the right direction.
+A more equitable, more sustainable, more resilient vaccine market is not a silver bullet, but it represents a huge step in the right direction.

 Beyond AVMA